 In July 2020, Aave unveiled plans to hold a token swap.
 This means that the 1.3 billion AAVE tokens in circulation would be swapped for the newly minted AAVE cryptocurrency at a ratio of 1:100, creating a total supply of 16 million AAVE.Customize this widget

-The process to migrate from LEND to AAVE is quite similar to a deposit. need to approve and then upgrade your tokens and I’ll take you through that in a moment.
+The process to migrate from LEND to AAVE is quite similar to a deposit.
+I need to approve and then upgrade your tokens, and I’ll take you through that momentarily.

-However, if you have LEND on an exchange that won’t be allowing it to migrate, then you will have to withdraw to whatever wallet you’re using to connect to Aave Protocol and migrate from there.
+However, if you have LEND on an exchange that won’t allow it to migrate, then you will have to withdraw to whatever wallet you’re using to connect to Aave Protocol and migrate from there.

 How to Migrate LEND to AAVE Tokens

-The process to migrate from LEND to AAVE is quite similar to a deposit where you’ll need to approve (to allow the migration contract to move your LEND tokens to migrate them to AAVE), before upgrading your tokens.
+The process to migrate from LEND to AAVE is quite similar to a deposit, which you’ll need to approve (to allow the migration contract to move your LEND tokens to migrate them to AAVE) before upgrading your tokens.
 Plus, you’ll also need some Ethereum to pay for the gas fees.

-Once you’ve connected your wallet (containing the LEND tokens) to the Aave site, you simply need to head across to Migration Portal from the left of the screen.
+Once you’ve connected your wallet (containing the LEND tokens) to the Aave site, you simply need to head across to the Migration Portal from the left of the screen.
 Then Approve, pay a gas fee.
-Then Upgrade your tokens, and pay another gas fee!
+Then Upgrade your tokens and pay another gas fee!

 How to Stake AAVE Tokens

-Once you have your new Aave tokens you can now stake them.
+Once you have your new Aave tokens, you can now stake them.
 Staking consists of depositing your AAVE tokens within the protocol Safety Module.
 The purpose of staking is to act as a mitigation tool in case of a shortfall event.
-As an incentive for this service Safety Module stakers will receive Safety Incentives.
+Safety Module stakers will receive Safety Incentives as an incentive for this service.

 The initial rewards are 400 AAVE/day and will be distributed among the stakers.
-Stakers will also receive a percentage of protocol fees, but that will come later if the governance votes on it.
+Stakers will also receive a percentage of protocol fees, which will come later if the governance votes.

-To stake your tokens head across to “Staking” on the left-hand side of the screen.
+To stake your tokens, head across to “Staking” on the left-hand side of the screen.
 Select the amount.
-Then approve, and pay a gas fee.
+Then, approve and pay a gas fee.
 Then stake and pay another gas fee!
-When that’s confirmed, your tokens will be staked in the Safety Module.
+Your tokens will be staked in the Safety Module when that’s confirmed.